moq-wg/moq-transport/draft-ietf-moq-transport.md

 Maximum Subscribe ID value sent by the peer.
 The subscriber SHOULD send only one SUBSCRIBES_BLOCKED for a given Maximum Subscribe ID.

+A publisher MAY send a MAX_SUBSCRIBE_ID upon receipt of SUBSCRIBES_BLOCKED, but it MUST NOT rely on SUBSCRIBES_BLOCKED to trigger sending a MAX_SUBSCRIBE_ID, because sending SUBSCRIBES_BLOCKED is not required.

 ~~~
 SUBSCRIBES_BLOCKED
 {